Wastewater Treatment and Compliance

 As a rain event begins, the sanitary sewer starts to fill with clear water as a result of inflow and infiltration.
 Once the sanitary sewer system has reached capacity or become overloaded, water will flow backward through the sanitary sewer, flooding households and causing manholes to pop open releasing sewage and potential pathogens into the street and environment.

-The City maintains approximately 375 miles of sewer pipe.
+The city maintains approximately 440 miles of sewer pipe.
 Stretched end to end, the sanitary sewer would reach from Bryan to New Orleans, Louisiana.
-The City has implemented proactive approaches to its management and operation of the sewer system to minimize overflow occurrences associated with inflow and infiltration.
+The city has implemented proactive approaches to its management and operation of the sewer system to minimize overflow occurrences associated with inflow and infiltration.
 These approaches include:

 - Creating a prioritized preventive maintenance and sewer cleaning schedule.